Here are some short answers to questions you asked us about GED classes, the GED® test, and job requirements.

 There are so many reasons why talented people couldn’t complete their high school curriculum and colleges and employers know that as well.
 So GED test-takers shouldn’t be lumped together.

-There are so many hardworking individuals that had to drop out of high school for reasons beyond their influence.
+There are so many hardworking individuals that had to quit high school prematurely for reasons beyond their influence.
 Some had health issues, many people had to work at a young age to support their families, and sometimes, they just weren’t ready yet to attend school for whatever reason.

 Holding a GED not only qualifies you for a college education.
 The credential is the equivalency of a common high school diploma and you can apply for a better job that comes with better earnings.